wrenlowe/FinalProject/README.md

 • At least 2 transitions between screens.

-    • transition from Main Activity to Calendar Activity
+    • transition from Main Activity to Calendar Activity -> COMPLETE
-    • transition from Main Activity to Week Activity
+    • transition from Main Activity to Week Activity -> COMPLETE

 • Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services(